Personal Injury Attorney in Englewood, NJ

 Construction Accident

 A construction accident is any injury that was sustained while someone was working on a construction site.
 This can include injuries to carpenters, plumbers, electricians, and other types of people who work outside.
 It is no secret that many hazards exist on any construction site from faulty equipment to hazardous materials.
 New Jersey law requires that worker’s compensation should cover the injuries that occurred during the job on a construction site.
 However, if you were exposed to defective equipment like ladders, respirators, or forklifts, or dangerous conditions like hidden holes or puddles of water left by the landowner then you may have a claim outside of worker’s compensation.
 Construction accidents do not always stop at worker’s compensation and identifying them is complex.
-Our New Jersey personal injury lawyers at Sadaka Law have experience guiding accident victims through this process and helping them hold the wrongdoer accountable for the destruction they caused.
+Our Englewood personal injury lawyers at Sadaka Law have experience guiding accident victims through this process and helping them hold the wrongdoer accountable for the destruction they caused.

 What Makes Up a Personal Injury Claim?

-In New Jersey, a personal injury lawsuit is any type of lawsuit that involves an injury caused to one person by another person’s careless actions.
+A personal injury lawsuit is any type of lawsuit that involves an injury caused to one person by another person’s careless actions.
 New Jersey law allows injured people to seek justice and right their wrongs when they have been harmed through no fault of their own due to somebody else’s carelessness.
 It’s useful to have an idea of the various legal principles and statutes affecting the claim in New Jersey.
 Injured clients need to understand what they are getting into when they enter into an attorney-client relationship.

 Negligence